-For areas authorising actuarial approaches, the ultimate actuarial costs used for best estimate claim reserves before discount, before fees, and before adjusting for reinsurer default, are estimated from the triangle of charges or net recourse payments, gross of reinsurance and net if the data is available.
+For areas authorising actuarial approaches, the ultimate actuarial costs used for best estimate claim reserves before discount, before fees, and before adjusting for reinsurer default, are estimated from the triangle of charges, gross of reinsurance (net is not applicable).
 If the net reinsurance data is not available, the net provisions of the recoverable amounts in respect of reinsurance contracts are obtained from an accounting ratio of gross to net per year of occurrence.